numa-smells/Aseprite-MC-Skin-Viewer/README.md

 > In case of mistakes, you can undo the action with ctrl+z.

 ### Export
+- `Light Direction`: Sets the global light direction for the model.
+This is `Front` by default.
+It can also be set to `None` to disable lighting.

 - `Background Color`: Sets the background color in the preview image.
 This is gray by default.

 - `Export Preview:`: Renders and opens a preview image in the Aseprite folder.
 Convenient for sharing with others.

 > [!NOTE]